🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Building a Simple Strategy

-1. Track quotations across designated markets through WebSocket feeds
+1. Track pricing movements across your target markets through WebSocket feeds

 2. Compute a moving average spanning the preceding 24-hour window

-3. Initiate a purchase when quotation declines 10%+ relative to the moving average
+3. Initiate a long position when price descends 10%+ beneath the computed average

-5. Apply Kelly criterion methodology for stake determination
+5. Apply Kelly criterion methodology for optimal position dimensioning

 Rate Limits and Best Practices